 Dynamic Earth - Plate Tectonics

 Click here to play a game!
-To make your life a little more difficult, you are going to plot the information above but onto a blank Pacific Centred map of the world.
-Task 2 - Label each of the plates and add the direction arrows and identify and label 'The Pacific Ring of Fire'.
+Task 2 - Label each of the plates on the map in your booklet and add the direction arrows and identify and label 'The Pacific Ring of Fire'.
 Task 3 - There are two types of 'earth's crust': i.
 Oceanic Crust ii.
 Continental Crust Using this link, explain the main differences between them both.
+You may want to use Chat GPT to simplify the 'formation' part by instructing it carefully that you are an IGCSE Geography student and need a more basic definition.
 On the Move - Continental Drift Task 4 - Watch the video to the right hand side and then have a play with this fantastic tool.
 Stop the video when you recognise any landmass e.g. North America.
 What period was that?
 Task 5 - Take a screenshot of now and 100 million years from now on the YouTube video.
 Annotate the major differences between now and in the future.
 Try to find at least five differences.
 How has the location of your home country changed?
 Why do we move?
 Task 6 - Study the cross section diagram to the right that shows a new feature - convection currents.
 Watch the quick video below too for extra explanation.
 Take a copy of the cross section to the right and then sort out the 8 statements below into the correct order underneath.
 Don't forget to add a title to your work.
 This process is known as 'convection currents' The rising and falling magma creates circular currents with the mantle The less dense magma then starts to rise towards the crust The cooling magma becomes denser and begins to sink As the magma warms it expands and becomes less dense.
 It is these currents that create friction with the crust above and causes it to move.
 Magma (semi-molten rock) near the outer core is heated.
 As the magma nears the crust it begins to cool. |

 |